Spark spread: Definition of spark spread

+While the above equations may be sufficient for a single power plant or electricity provider, more detailed calculations may needed depending on the analysis being performed.
+If the data is sourced from futures contracts for fuels and over-the-counter contracts for electricity, further calculations must be made to determine the appropriate hedge ratio of electricity to fuel.

 A precise definition of a spark spread has to be given by the source publishing such indicators.
 Definitions should specify energy (electricity and fuel) prices considered (delivery point & conditions) and the plant efficiency used for the calculation.
 Also, any plant operating costs that may be included should be stated.
 Typically, an efficiency of 50 % is considered for gas-fired plants, and 36% for coal-fired plants.

 In the UK, a non-rounded efficiency of 49.13% is used for calculating the gas conversion.
 In reality, each gas-fired plant has a different fuel efficiency, but 49.13% is used as a standard in the UK market because it provides an easy conversion between gas and power volumes.
 The spark spread value is therefore the power price minus the gas cost divided by 0.4913, i.e. Spark Spread = Power Price – (Gas cost/0.4913).
 As of August 2006, UK dark spreads were in the range of 10–30 £/MWh, while UK spark spreads were in the range of 4–9 £/MWh.